WMD-group/PDynA/README.md

 Please use the [Issue Tracker](https://github.com/WMD-group/PDynA/issues) to report bugs or request features in the first instance.
 For other queries about any aspect of the code, please contact Xia Liang by e-mail: xia.liang16@imperial.ac.uk.

 ### Developer
-- Xia Liang (Deptment of Materials, Imperial College London)
+- Xia Liang (Department of Materials, Imperial College London)